Medium: Textiles

 Size: Variable

-Under the extraordinary circumstances of the 2021 lockdown, I organized a duo exhibition with the artist Jürgen Krause in the BLOOM exhibition space in Düsseldorf.
-The show, curated by Ji Sue Byun and programmatically titled Distant Call, formally and content-wise reflects the experience of distance during that time, while simultaneously creating a space—despite the pandemic-related restrictions—where the experience of art and culture becomes possible again.
+Under the extraordinary circumstances of the 2021 lockdown, a duo exhibition with the artist Jürgen Krause was organized in the BLOOM exhibition space in Düsseldorf.
+Curated by Ji Sue Byun and programmatically titled Distant Call, the show reflects the experience of distance in form and content, while simultaneously creating a space—despite pandemic-related restrictions—where art and culture can be experienced again.

-In the shop window, the video performance Tagebuch der bösen Taten 19 I (engl.
-Diary of Evil Deeds 19 I) is running on a screen: A speaker reads from chapters of the Diary of Evil Deeds.
+In the shop window, the video performance Tagebuch der bösen Taten 19 I (Diary of bad deeds 19 I) is running on a screen: A speaker reads from chapters of the Diary of bad deeds.
 The sound, captured via a contact microphone on the windowpane, can be heard like a whisper on the sidewalk.
-After every secret confession, the video images show the artist—an act of additional penance—putting on her Bethandschuh (engl.
-Prayer’s Glove).
+After every secret confession, the video images show the artist—an act of additional penance—putting on her Bet-Handschuh (Prayer Glove).
 This custom-made functional garment encloses the hands in a praying posture and can only be put on with the aid of the mouth.

-Two models of the Prayer’s Glove are positioned as artifacts in the exhibition space, thus functioning as a link between the performance and the series of textile pieces, which were visible on a linear wooden pedestal in the center of the room.
+Two models of the Prayer Glove are positioned as artifacts in the exhibition space, thus functioning as a link between the performance and the series of Textile Pieces, which were visible on a linear wooden pedestal in the center of the room.

 Image 1-11 textile pieces, 2022